What is the Cheapest Shipping Option?

 FedEx

-Here is the estimated cost of shipping for each one, as well as for the two-day options and three-day option.
+Here is the estimated shipping cost for each one, as well as for the two-day and three-day options.

-These prices applied whether I used a small box, medium box, large box, extra large box or envelope to ship.
+These prices apply whether I ship using a small box, medium box, large box, extra large box, or envelope.

 However, look at what happens when I use a tube to send my two-pound package from Minneapolis to Phoenix.
 Shipping prices go up dramatically.